christy8059/independent-study/entries/entry_six.md

 Job Type explanation - https://www.sitepoint.com/schedule-cron-jobs-whenever-gem/

 # Takeaway
-- try to set something to work before trying anything complicated
+- try to get something to work before trying anything complicated
 - use google to expand on ideas